TheDatumOrg/TSB-UAD/docs/algorithms/Discord.md

 DAMP [Lu et al. 2022] is a discord-based method, and scalable matrix Profile-based approach proposed to solves the problem of multiple similar anomalies.
 Moreover, is able to work on online settings, and scale to fast-arriving streams.

-The TSB-kit implementation of the DAMP algorithm follows the descripition in the original paper [Lu et al. 2022](https://www.cs.ucr.edu/~eamonn/DAMP_long_version.pdf).
+The TSB-UAD implementation of the DAMP algorithm follows the descripition in the original paper [Lu et al. 2022](https://www.cs.ucr.edu/~eamonn/DAMP_long_version.pdf).
-The TSB-kit implementation is adapted from [TimeEval](https://github.com/HPI-Information-Systems/TimeEval-algorithms/blob/main/damp/damp/damp.py).
+The TSB-UAD implementation is adapted from [TimeEval](https://github.com/HPI-Information-Systems/TimeEval-algorithms/blob/main/damp/damp/damp.py).

 ```{eval-rst}